 What more do I need to know?

-It is not uncommon in these kinds of loans for a significant minority of lenders to see their lending returns take a hit at the beginning due to early bad debts.
+It's not uncommon in these kinds of loans for a significant minority of lenders to see their lending returns take a hit at the beginning due to early bad debts.
 But, over time, the interest you earn and the recoveries on bad debts will improve the results.
 Lending for a longer period could be a critical step for getting positive and satisfactory returns overall.

 Visit Funding Circle.